 To begin the study of Kyudo, students are required to take a First Shot program.

 These programs provide training in Kyudo’s Seven Coordinations – the basic form for aligning the body and properly releasing the arrow.

 Several programs are offered each year -- as weekend workshops, a series of 4 consecutive Monday evenings, and residential programs at various meditation centers.
-See the EVENTS page for the next program.
+See the PROGRAMS page for the next program.
 Upon completion of the First Shot Instruction, students continue their study of Kyudo at weekly practice sessions.